vfat-io/tycho-indexer/tycho-client/README.md

 ## Rust Builder

-You can also integrate Tycho Client directly in your Rust projects using the rust client builder:
+You can also integrate Tycho Client directly in your Rust projects using the rust stream builder:

 ```rust
 use tycho_core::dto::Chain;